crackersamdjam/Codebook/README.md

 Templates are tested on [Library Checker](https://judge.yosupo.jp/) and [Atcoder](https://atcoder.jp/).

 Every template will first include `template.h` and start off with `#pragma once`.
-To easily get a single file that I can use to submit to an online judge, run `oj-bundle filename.cpp`

-I'm using snake case instead of pascal case.
-That's just what I'm used to.

-I'm using `.h` instead of `.hpp` headers because that's also what I'm used to.

-## Things I want to add
+Run `oj-bundle filename.cpp` bundle the headers and solution together.